karinanikolova/URLShortenerApplication/README.md

 ```
 If you wish to run the application in production mode, you should hardcode or use a production-safe configuration method in *ServiceCollectionExtension.cs*.

-3. Apply the migrations for database creation and data seeding:
-- If working with PMC, use *Update-Database* command
-- If working with .NET CLI, use *dotnet ef database update* command
+3. Start the application.
+The migrations will be applied automatically beforehand and you will be able to see the database created locally with the client tool of your choice.

 4. Run the application.